ubuntu-mate/ubuntu-mate.org/blog/20160128-ubuntu-mate-xenial-alpha2.md

   DVD playback can be fully enabled via Ubuntu MATE Welcome.*.
   * Updated the languages shipped on the DVD image.
 The full rationale on how we choose the languages and what we install is at <https://launchpad.net/bugs/1520278>.
+  * Updated Shotwell to include online account plugins.
+  * Improved support for braille displays.
+  * Improved `xdg-utils` support.
+  * Removed LibreOffice Math and LibreOffice Draw, they can now be added via Ubuntu MATE Welcome.

 Thanks to everyone from the Ubuntu MATE community who contributed to this release!